Lily-La-Day/sei-project-one/README.md

 ## Introduction

 It should be emphasised at the outset that I am not very satisfied with the JavaScript code that I produced during this week.
 I have since returned to Tetris and have re-done it (in a very basic form) to put my mind at rest.
 The new version can be seen in the JavaScript file "take-two".
 While I created it as part of this repo, it was not part of the project so I have left the original code as the source of the live game.
+Which can be played here: https://lily-la-day.github.io/sei-project-one-tetris/

 <img src="./images/screenshot.png" width="500" >